Voices of Terror

 Voices of Terror: Manifestos, Writings and Manuals of Al Qaeda, Hamas, and Other Terrorists from Around the World and Throughout the Ages is a book edited by scholar and historian Walter Laqueur.
+The book is a comprehensive anthology of 82 primary source documents related to terrorism.
+Each document is presented with a brief introduction and short explanatory text.

+Contents

 The book is a comprehensive anthology of 82 primary source documents examining the morality, psychology, and ethics of ideological violence.
 Each document is presented with a brief introduction and short explanatory text.
 This book is designed as a reference for the more serious students of history and the use of terror.